 The next morning I got up early and had breakfast at a place called Pancakes, just across the street from the train station.
 I ordered the apple crumble pancake and was amused to find that Dutch pancakes are remarkably similar to the Chinese ones my mom makes, except with a spongier texture.

-They gave me a klomp (Dutch wooden clog) on a keychain as I was paying the bill.
-Not sure why but I’m not one to turn down a free souvenir.
+As a souvenir, the cafe gave me a klomp (Dutch wooden clog) on a keychain as I was paying the bill.

 See you later, Amsterdam!